mekatronik-achmadi/md_tutorial/electronic/tutorials/esp32_flashing.md

 ## Bootloader

-In case you want to replace or restore bootloader included in ESP-IDF, first you may need to erase entire flash memory:
+This is the when case you want to replace or restore bootloader included in ESP-IDF (example: after using Arduino app).

+First you may need to erase entire flash memory:

 ```sh
 make erase_flash